DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 *We will be careful.
 Together.*

-Jason found a bench—one with a view of the river, where the water moved steady and sure.
+Jason found a bench - one with a view of the river, where the water moved steady and sure.
 He sat, letting his breathing slow, letting the world settle around him.

 He had allies now.
 Lina.
 Milo.
 RAE.